arturogonzalezm/correlation_and_regression_lines_hackerrank/README.md

 - Ensure proper handling of floating-point precision for the three decimal place requirement

 ## Expected Workflow
-1. Read or initialize the Physics and History score arrays
+1. Read or initialise the Physics and History score arrays
 2. Calculate the means of both datasets
 3. Compute the numerator: sum of products of deviations
 4. Compute the denominator: square root of the product of sum of squared deviations